StevenTammen/StevenTammen.github.io/pages/watches.md

 - Vostok Amphibia with crystal flattening and and increasing WR with increasing pressure -- only possible with PMMA crystal.
 Quite ingenious and allows for looser tolerances -- but not necessary superior than brute forcing crystal construction in functionality.
 (Though much more elegant a solution).
 - Traditional case-back sealing with o-rings and pressure testing is just silly.
 Every time watch gets opened, o-ring has to be replaced and watch must be tested (failure = possible repair costs).
 - 2-piece locking system with gasket is superior.
 Reusable, works 100% of the time if assembled correctly.
-Increasing pressures again lead to better sealing. (cf. again Vostok Amphibia's design).
+Increasing pressures lead to better sealing. (cf. again Vostok Amphibia's design).
 - Theoretically better to have Viton for gaskets/o-rings, but kind of overkill for no very good reason.
 Would increase prices since compound is proprietary.

 ## Face